 “If you had asked Tom to give you the ball instead of pushing him would you be stuck here talking to me or would you be over there with him playing?”

-The Big Cats are at an ego and moral development level that makes it hard for them to feel empathy, although they may say all the right things if they see it makes us happy but then repeat the same action again straight away.
-The Big Cat classroom organisation is very focussed upon helping these precious egos begin to perceive that their inherent need for gratification can best be served by considering others.
+The Big Cats are at an ego and moral development level that makes it hard for them to feel empathy.
+For example, although they may say all the right things if they see it makes us happy, then they repeat the same action again straight away.
+The Big Cat classroom organisation is very focused upon helping these precious egos begin to perceive that their inherent need for gratification can best be served by considering others.

 “Pushing Tom got me in trouble but asking Tom meant that everyone smiled at me.”